bycarlosgamez/100hour-project/README.md

 ## How It's Made:

 **Tech used:**

-Fronyend: HTML, CSS, JavaScript
+- Fronyend: HTML, CSS, JavaScript
-Backend: Node, Express, MongoDB
+- Backend: Node, Express, MongoDB

 ## Getting Started

-**Tech used:**
+**Instructions**

 - Fork and clone the repository to your local computer.
 - Add and store .env file in the config folder